ebabcock/BycatchEstimatorStan/docs/reference/mortalityStan.md

 - mortData:

-  Data frame to fit model with a variable called alive with 1 for survive, 0 for dead plus predictor varialbes.
+  Data frame to fit model with a variable called mortality with 1 for dead, 0 for alive plus predictor variables.

 - predData:

-  Data frame to predict mortalities for if desired
+  Data frame to predict mortalities for if desired.
+If null, uses all distinct rows of the fitting data

 - modelsToRun:

   Character vector of models

-- aliveColumn:
+- mortalityColumn:

-  Name of column containing 1/0 for alive/dead
+  Name of column containing 1/0 for dead/alive

 - outDir: